 The Administrative Services Division currently has five vacant Administrative Services Analyst positions, including ASA I, ASA II, and ASA III classifications.
 These classifications have not been updated for many years and the job specifications require updating.
 We require temporary staffing until Human Resources reviews and completes classification updates prior to recruiting so that we can hire candidates with the specific knowledge, skills, and abilities that best fit these positions, which are in the Budget, Risk, Facilities, and DPC units.
 The DPC has two DPA positions that also need to be filled and will utilize agency-temporary staff until the recruitments can be generated.
-In addition, the DPC also requests three full-time agency-temporary personnel to work from January through April to assist during the March rush period for retirements, timely processing of Medicare Part B Premium Verifications (INSPARTBs), and other less complex member documents.
-These agency-temporary employees will also assist with the return of member documents, J-letters, scanning, and act as backups for the mailroom.
+In addition, the DPC also requests three full-time agency-temporary personnel to work from January through April to assist during the March rush period for retirements, timely processing of Medicare Part B Premium Verifications (INSPARTBs), and other less complex member documents, J-letters, scanning, and act as backups for the mailroom.